 1924 The Marx Brothers star in I’ll Say She Is at the Casino Theatre in New York.
-This revue, with a book by Will B. Johnstone and music by Tom Johnstone, takes the boys through murder, mayhem and a visit with Napoleon and Josephine.
-It will run beyond the season.
+The revue, with a book by Will B. Johnstone and music by Tom Johnstone, follows the boys on a path of murder, mayhem, and a visit with Napoleon and Josephine.
+It runs beyond the season.

-1927 The Grand Street Follies will run nearly 19 weeks with a cast that includes Dorothy Sands, Aline Bernstein and Albert Carroll.
-Max Ewing composes and scores this book by Agnes Morgan.
+1927 Grand Street Follies runs nearly 19 weeks with a cast that includes Dorothy Sands, Aline Bernstein, and Albert Carroll.
+Max Ewing composes and scores the book by Agnes Morgan.
 When the Neighborhood Playhouse closes two weeks into the run, the production transfers to the Little Theatre.

-1937 George Abbott produces and directs John Murray and Allen Boretz’s comedy Room Service.
-An impoverished producer tries to hold his staff together in a hotel room.
-The cast includes Sam Levene, Eddie Albert and Betty Field.
+1937 George Abbott produces and directs John Murray and Allen Boretz’s comedy Room Service, about an impoverished producer who tries to hold his staff together in a hotel room.
+The cast includes Sam Levene, Eddie Albert, and Betty Field.

-1992 Laila Robins, Boyd Gaines, Adam Arkin and John Slattery are the cast of Richard Greenberg’s The Extra Man, which opens at Manhattan Theatre Club’s City Center Stage II.
-Michael Engler directs the production, about a microcosm of Manhattanites.
+1992 Laila Robins, Boyd Gaines, Adam Arkin, and John Slattery are the cast of Richard Greenberg’s The Extra Man, which opens Off-Broadway at Manhattan Theatre Club’s City Center Stage II.
+Michael Engler directs the production about a microcosm of Manhattanites.

-2000 The Roundabout Theatre Company production of Neil Simon’s Hotel Suite starts previews at the Gramercy Theatre.
-The cast features Helen Carey, Randy Graff, Leigh Lawson and Ron Orbach.
-This production comprises four scenes from three of Simon‘s Suite plays: California Suite, London Suite and Plaza Suite.
+2000 The Roundabout Theatre Company production of Neil Simon’s Hotel Suite begins previews at the Gramercy Theatre.
+The cast features Helen Carey, Randy Graff, Leigh Lawson, and Ron Orbach.
+This production comprises four scenes from three of Simon‘s Suite plays: California Suite, London Suite, and Plaza Suite.

-2005 Richard Lewine dies at 94, a Broadway composer and television producer who conceived the Broadway revue, Rodgers & Hart, wrote songs for the revue Fools Rush In, produced the 1957 TV musical Cinderella, and ran the Rodgers & Hammerstein office following the death of composer Richard Rodgers.
+2005 Broadway composer and television producer Richard Lewine dies at 94.
+He conceived the Broadway revue Rodgers & Hart, wrote songs for the revue Fools Rush In, produced the 1957 television musical Cinderella, and ran the Rodgers & Hammerstein office following the death of composer Richard Rodgers.